da-n/node9000/README.md

 # Node-React-Webpack

-This is an early (alpha) barebones dev framework to create Node.js applications with React.
+Alpha status framework to create Node.js applications with Docker, Express and React.

 ## Installing